Adapted from Facebook Post of August 21, 2019

 And be sure to read the footnote below.
 To us, it looks like there’s been serious damage done to the current and future influence of the ORP Facebook Page (and the Buehler Page, for that matter).

 Here’s another statistic: an individual ORP or Buehler post is reaching an average of maybe 1,000 while the reach of an average Making Reality Great Again post regularly exceeds 75,000.

-So, our mistake has been for me to take six months to write a book about an ORP revitalization that we aimed solely at the ORP leadership’s extremely limited constituency.
+So my mistake has been to take six months to write a book about an ORP revitalization that we aimed solely at the ORP leadership’s extremely limited constituency.
 And then, after that, to repeatedly blog and speak to this same paltry faction.

-We had been talking to an almost empty room.
+We have been talking to an almost empty room.
 I was THAT bar room singer!